 COMPGF03 - Compliance, Risk and RegulationNote: Whilst every effort is made to keep the syllabus and assessment records correct, the precise details must be checked with the lecturer(s).

-- The module will present the foundations of the compliance environment in a financial institution or financial department of a firm.
-We will examine what accounting and legal governance consider best practice, and what key functional roles are carried out, and the role of IT in these functions.
+The module will present the foundations of the compliance environment in a financial institution/financial department of a firm.
+Examine accounting and legal governance best practice, and what key functional roles are carried out.

 Method of Instruction:

 Lecture presentations, associated case studies, labs, tutorials & UCL Finds debates & speakers.

 The course has the following assessment components: